All Products

 namespace: default

-2. Deploy the Broker.
+2. Deploy the Broker:

 kubectl apply -f broker.yaml

-3. Verify whether the Broker is created.
+3. Verify the Broker is ready:

 kubectl get broker